zknill/sqledge/README.md

 If no LSN is found, SQLedge will start a postgres `COPY` of all tables in the `public` schema.
 Creating the appropriate SQLite tables, and inserting data.

+When the replication slot is first created, it exports a transaction snapshot.
+This snapshot is used for the initial copy.
+This means that the COPY command will read the data from the transaction at the moment the replication slot was created.

 ## Trying it out

 1. Create a database